Aylur/astal/README.md

 nix develop .#astal # nix
 ```

-python and lua should be stright forward, have a look at sample.py and sample.lua
+python and lua should be stright forward, just run the interpreter

 for javascript do